jules2689/dashboard/README.md

 # Dashboard
-Dashboard Components in a Gem
+Dashboard Components in a Gem.
+Abstract away individual components using Boostrap 4 and let you focus on content.

 ## How to Use